-The care information provided in this section represents the kind of practical advice is available for all the plants in this web site if you subscribe to the monthly customized newsletter Yardener’s Advisor.
+The care information provided in this section represents the kind of practical advice that is available for all the plants on this website if you subscribe to the monthly customized newsletter Yardener’s Advisor.

 If you plant bulbs just before a good soaking fall rain, you won’t need to water them.
 Otherwise, water them to get them started developing roots.
 Tulips do not need much water while they’re flowering in the spring, but if rainfall is skimpy as summer progresses water them regularly.
 This encourages deeper rooting and helps the bulbs store up nutrients for blooming next season.
 During hot, dry weather, water bulb beds thoroughly once a week as you would all other plants.
 For information on products see the file on Choosing Watering Equipment